 How you sleep can affect how well you sleep.
 Sleeping in the wrong position can cause cramping, pain, and numbness.
 In the worst cases, sleeping in the wrong position exacerbates circulatory and nerve conditions, leading to severe complications.

-Sleep Positions for Back Pain
+Best Sleep Positions for Back Pain

 In some cases, sleeping on your back might make lower back pain worse, in which case you may consider putting a pillow under your knees or using the adjustments of a home hospital bed to lift your knees slightly.
 Raising the knees like this helps the spine to maintain its natural curvature.

 In all cases, it’s vital to use pillows and a mattress that provides the right amount of support.
 The Supernal Sleep System includes mattresses engineered to correctly support the back and the limbs, reducing the damaging forces caused by poor support and helping to avoid back pain.

 Does your back pain make it difficult for you to lower yourself into a supine position or to sit up after lying down?
 You may benefit from a home hospital bed such as the Supernal 5.
 This bed includes an electronic head adjustment that can gently raise and lower the top of the bed, in addition to foot, height (Hi-Low), and tilt adjustments.

 Best Sleep Positions for Neck Pain